Code-Institute-Submissions/FeedMe/README.md

 Welcome to my third website!

-This website was built as a **development milestone project** for the completion of the Data Centric Development module and it's part of the learning material for Code Institute's Fullstack Web Developer program.
+This website was built as a **development milestone project** for the completion of the Data Centric Development module and it's part of the learning material for [Code Institute's](https://codeinstitute.net/about-us/) Fullstack Web Developer program.

-A live **desktop demo** can be found [here](https://gaspar91.github.io/FeedMe/).

 The **source code** for this project can be found [here](https://github.com/gaspar91/FeedMe).